Project management has never been simple. The bigger issue is how much time disappears into coordination instead of delivery.

 Run the pilot for a set period, gather feedback and data, then validate the AI’s impact before rolling it out wider.
 What does success look like for your organization?

 Scaling means taking what worked in the pilot and standardizing it across the organization.
-You’ll need to document new processes, set up training, and make sure the AI handles more data.
+For this final step, you’ll need to document new processes, set up training, and make sure the AI handles more data.

 AI adoption starts with killing administrative drudgery.
 This phase automates status updates, meeting notes, and assignments.